StatMixedML/XGBoostLSS/README.md

 For improved convergence, an alternative approach is to standardize the (continuous) response variable, such as dividing it by 100 (e.g., y/100).
 This approach proves especially valuable when the response range significantly differs from that of Gradients and Hessians.
 Nevertheless, it is essential to carefully evaluate and apply both the built-in stabilization and response standardization techniques in consideration of the specific dataset at hand.

 ### Runtime
 Since XGBoostLSS is based on a *one vs. all estimation strategy*, where a separate tree is grown for each distributional parameter, it requires training ```[number of iterations] * [number of distributional parameters]``` trees.
 Hence, the runtime of XGBoostLSS is generally slightly higher for univariate distributions as compared to XGBoost, which requires training ```[number of iterations]``` trees only.
-Moreover, for a dataset with multivariate responses, estimation can become computationally expensive.
+Moreover, for a dataset with multivariate targets, estimation can become computationally expensive.

 ## Feedback
 We encourage you to provide feedback on how to enhance XGBoostLSS or request the implementation of additional distributions by opening a new discussion.